nystrom/rivo/docs/design.md

 	fun Cons (! hd) (? tl) = (?
 Cons { hd, tl })
 	fun Cons (? hd) (! tl) = (?
 Cons { hd, tl })

+A `data` definition induces a `type` definition.

+## Type definitions

+A type definition specifies a type to be used
 ## Trait definitions

 A `trait` definition defines a trait or trait instance.